 One important distinction is between intrinsic Motivation, the inherent desire to learn and accomplish goals, and extrinsic Motivation, which is the desire to accomplish goals because of external rewards/recognition or to avoid a negative consequence.
 Intrinsic and extrinsic Motivation are not mutually exclusive; it is very common for students to be driven by both intrinsic and extrinsic motivators.
 For example, they may not be intrinsically interested in a specific assignment but they are motivated to do well for a related long-term goal.
 Students will be more likely to have intrinsic Motivation when they can connect learning material to their own lives and interests.
 Moving students towards being more intrinsically motivated is important for long term engagement in math learning.

-Finally, self-efficacy for math, that is a student's belief about their ability to successfully execute math tasks, underlies the Motivation to do math.
+Self-efficacy for math underlies the Motivation to do math.
 Because of this, students with a higher math self-efficacy will choose to engage in more challenging math tasks.